-As illustrated by the south elevations, the approved design of the proposed Leek's Lodge concession building respects the scale of the historic Leek's Lodge, Grand Teton National Park.
+As illustrated by the south elevations, the approved design of the proposed Leek's Lodge concession building respects the scale of the historic Leek's Lodge, Grund Teton National Park.
 The foundations of the proposed new structure have been divided between two structures to reduce mass.
-Further, the architects, Meiiji Resource Associates of Bountiful, Utah, have employed the textural device of natural materials and have used such design features as gabled roofs, extended porches, and asymmetrical window fenestration to maintain compatibility with, while not mimicking, nearby Leek's Lodge.
+Further, the of the proposed new structure have been divided between two structures to reduce mass.
+Further, the architect, Meiji Resource Associa'ss of Bountiful, Utah, have employed the textural device of natural materials and have used such design features as gabled roofs, extended porches, and asymmetrical window fenestration to maintain compatibility with, while not mimicking, nearly Leek's Lodge.